Faculty Awards

 All educators are encouraged to submit their best teaching activities, including those educators who have applied evidence-based pedagogy in novel ways, and those who exemplify the criteria above through effective, reflective pedagogy and documented best practices.
 Please note that the applicant is responsible for ensuring appropriate credit and permission from anyone involved in the creation, design, and delivery of the activity.

-- Applicant must be engaged in a teaching role at the College of Pharmacy (staff, faculty, postdoc, lecturer, guest lecturer, etc.) at the time of application and during the time the activity was delivered.
+- Applicant must be engaged in a teaching role at the College of Pharmacy (including instructors who are staff, faculty, postdoc, lecturer, guest lecturer) at the time of application and during the time the activity was delivered.
+A person in a teaching role is defined as someone who is involved in the entire teaching process, including ideation, development/design AND delivery.

 - The teaching activity must have been delivered to a class of students within the current academic year and must have occurred in a pharmacy-related course.
 (This includes traditional courses as well as courses for continuing education and outreach & engagement).